astrofrog/wheel-forge/README.md

 ### Background on building

-The building happens on Azure pipelines and is controlled by the ``azure-pipelines.yml`` and ``azure-template.yml`` file.
+The building happens on Azure pipelines and is controlled by the [azure-pipelines.yml](https://github.com/astropy/wheel-forge/blob/master/azure-pipelines.yml) and [azure-template.yml](https://github.com/astropy/wheel-forge/blob/master/azure-template.yml) file.
 These should not need to be changed unless there are changes in the way Azure Pipelines operates.
-The builds can be found at LINK.
+The builds can be found [here](https://dev.azure.com/astropy-project/wheel-forge/_build/).
 For now, triggering builds needs to be done manually - to do this, go to the previous link for the Azure build and click on 'Queue'.

 ### Getting wheels and uploading to PyPI

 Once the wheels have been built, they are uploaded as artifacts in Azure Pipelines.
-The easiest way to get these is to use the ``get_wheels.py`` script provided:
+The easiest way to get these is to use the [get_wheels.py](https://github.com/astropy/wheel-forge/blob/master/get_wheels.yml) script provided:

     python get_wheels.py